meeq/FlappyBird-N64/README.md

 # Flappy Bird for Nintendo 64

+Tap A to flap your wings and fly!
+The hit iOS game from 2013 is now available on N64!

 ![Screenshots of Flappy Bird menus and gameplay](./Screenshots.png?raw=true)

-Tap A to flap your wings and fly!
-The hit iOS game from 2013 is now available for N64!
-Navigate a bird through a series of gaps and try not to hit the walls.
-This simple, one-button game is so easy to play that everyone will want a turn to see how far they can go.
+ Navigate a bird through a series of gaps and try not to hit the walls!
+This simple, one-button game is so easy to play that everyone will want a turn to see how far they can go!

 ## Overview